selfrefactor/rambda/README.md

 <details>
 <summary>
-  Click to see the full list of 88 Ramda methods not implemented in Rambda
+  Click to see the full list of 85 Ramda methods not implemented in Rambda
 </summary>

 - __
 - addIndex
 - ap
 - aperture
-- apply
 - applyTo
 - ascend
 - binary
-- bind
 - call
 - comparator
 - composeK